Seah Moon Ming: SMRT (2017 - Present)

 Seah joined the SMRT board on 1 January 2017 and was appointed as the Chairman of SMRT Corporation and SMRT Trains on 17 July 2017.
 He stepped down from his role at Pavilion Energy to focus on SMRT in 2018.
+As Chairman, he is credited with introducing Kaizen, the Japanese philosophy of continuous improvement to SMRT in 2018.

-Directorships and Recognitions
+Directorships

+Seah was appointed as the Chairman of the NUS High School of Math and Science's Board of Governors in October 2021.